WebexCC-SA/LAB-2356/docs/lab3_scripted_bot_basic.md

 We have now created an AI Agent and have tested it to ensure it's working.
 We are now ready to integrate into a call flow.
 You will download a shell application that we have created for you.
 You will import this, then modify it to call the Agent that you created above.

+**Step 1.** Open mRemoteNG on WKST1 if you do not already have mRemote open, then login to CVP.
+Once you have logged in to CVP, locate the Call Studio icon on the desktop and double-click it to open Call Studio.

+![Open Studio](./assets/L3T1S2.1-OpenCallStudio.jpg)

-**Step 1.** Download the application by clicking on, [NativeAI_Scripted](./downloads/NativeAI_Scripted.zip)).
+**Step 2.** Open a browser on the CVP server and download the application by clicking on, [NativeAI_Scripted](./downloads/NativeAI_Scripted.zip).
 Remember where you download this to as you will need it in step 3.
 You do not need to extract the zip.

-**Step 2.** Open mRemoteNG on WKST1 if you do not already have mRemote open, then login to CVP.
-Once you have logged in to CVP, locate the Call Studio icon on the desktop and double-click it to open Call Studio.

-![Open Studio](./assets/L3T1S2.1-OpenCallStudio.jpg)

 **Step 3.** Import the application you have downloaded.